 Another of the goat kidding signs that you can look for is that a does behavior may change as kidding time comes close.
 She may start to separate herself from the herd.

-Last year, the day before Chloe gave birth, she stayed in the stall all day by herself instead of going out to graze.
+Last year, the day before ourr goat Chloe gave birth, she stayed in the stall all day by herself instead of going out to graze.
 Does who are really friendly may get a bit wild and does who are a bit wild may get much more friendly.

 Swollen Vulva